Intersection theory and Chern classes on normal varieties: Intersection theory on normal varieties

 In this subsection we compare the obtained intersection theory with the one obtained by intersecting de Fernex--Hacon pullbacks of Weil divisors.
 This subsection is not needed in the following but we will need to use some results and notation introduced in further part of the paper.

-Let us recall that if $X$ is a normal variety and $f: Y\to X$ is a birational morphism then for any Weil divisor $D$ on $X$ in \cite[Definition 2.5]{dFH} the authors define $f^{\sharp}D$ so that $\cO_X (-f^{\sharp} D)=f^{[*]}\cO_X(-D)$.
+Let us recall that if $X$ is a normal variety defined over some algebraically closed field $k$ and $f: Y\to X$ is a birational morphism from a normal variety then for any Weil divisor $D$ on $X$ in \cite[Definition 2.5]{dFH} the authors define $f^{\sharp}D$ so that $\cO_X (-f^{\sharp} D)=f^{[*]}\cO_X(-D)$.
 If $f: \tilde X\to X$ is a resolution of singularities and $X$ is a proper normal surface then in the notation of Subsection \ref{pullback} we have

 where on the left hand side we have Mumford's pullback.
 But by Theorem \ref{c_1-full-sheaves} there are only finitely many possibilities for $c_1 (f_x, f^{[*]} \cO_X (-mD))$, so by $\ZZ$-linearity of Mumford's pullback we have